7 Easy Flowers to Plant in Spring for Bright Summer Blooms

 Becky and Brent’s Bulbs have been growing and selling flowers since 1900.
 The Heath’s farm happens to be located on Daffodil Lane—Brent is also one of the world’s experts on daffodils—in Gloucester, Virginia.

-But before you go out and buy seeds and bulbs, consider this advice from the Heaths.
+But before you go out and buy some of their stunners to fall in love with, including the new “Gladiolus Mon Amour” or Coral Chaos Alstroemeria,” consider this advice from the Heaths.

 Soil matters.
+Improving it if it’s sick is essential.
 Add compost and, if you have it, horse manure to soil for better results.
 It’s like a recipe.
 It improves with herbs.
 Also, make sure you know if your soil is well drained or not.
+You can buy an inexpensive test to measure your soil’s ingredients which will give you informed judgement about what will work and won’t work in your garden.
+Simple but smart move to do.

 Recommended: Lewis Miller’s Flower Flash Campaign Captivates New York